Azure/aks-engine/docs/tutorials/containermonitoringaddon.md

 Starting with agent version ciprod05262020, chart will support Container Runtime Interface(CRI) compatiable runtimes such as CRI-O and ContainerD etc. in addition to Docker/Moby.

+We also support log collection from windows nodes starting from agent version ciprod05262020-2.
+Currently only Docker/Moby supported on windows nodes.

 ## Contact

 If you have any questions or feedback regarding the container monitoring addon, please reach us out through [this](mailto:askcoin@microsoft.com) email.